 The Council regards the successful identification, monitoring, and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
-Treasury management risks are identified in the Council's approved Treasury Management Practices.
+Treasury and investment management risks are identified in the Council's approved Treasury Management Practices and Investment Management Practices.
 The main risks to the treasury activities are: